-Combinatorics A
+Combinatorics B

-- 1. Joey is playing with a 2-by-2-by-2 Rubik's cube made up of 8 1-by-1-by-1 cubes (with two of these smaller cubes along each of the sides of the bigger cubes).
+- 1. Runey is speaking his made-up language, Runese, that consists only of the "letters" zap, zep, zip, zop, and zup.
+Words in Runese consist of anywhere between 1 and 5 letters, inclusive.
+As well, Runey can choose to add emphasis on any letter(s) that he chooses in a given word, hence making it a totally distinct word!
+What is the maximum number of possible words in Runese? - 2.
+Joey is playing with a 2-by-2 Rubik's cube made up of 8 1-by-1 cubes (with 2 of these smaller cubes along each of the sides of the bigger cubes).
 Each face of the Rubik's cube is distinct color.
 However, one day, Joey accidentally breaks the cube!
 He decides to put the cube back together into its solved state, placing each of the pieces one by one.
 However, due to the nature of the cube, he is only able to put in a cube if it is adjacent to a cube he already placed.
-If different orderings of the ways he chooses the cubes are considered distinct, determine the number of ways he can reassemble the cube. - 2.
+If different orderings of the ways he chooses the cubes are considered distinct, determine the number of ways he can reassemble the cube. - 3.
 Cary has six distinct coins in a jar.
 Occasionally, he takes out three of the coins and adds a dot to each of them.
-Determine the number of orders in which Cary can choose the coins so that, eventually, for each number $i \in \{0, 1, ..., 5\}$, some coin has exactly i dots on it. - 3.
+Determine the number of orders that Cary could have chosen the coins so that, eventually, for each number $i \in \{0, 1, ..., 5\}$ , some coin had i dots on it. - 4.
 Katie has a chocolate bar that is a 5-by-5 grid of square pieces, but she only wants to eat the center piece.
 To get to it, she performs the following operations: - i.
 Take a gridline on the chocolate bar, and split the bar along the line. - ii.
 Remove the piece that doesn't contain the center. - iii.
 With the remaining bar, repeat steps 1 and 2.